cs107-theteapeople/cs107-FinalProject/docs/milestone2.md

 ```
 from autodiff import autodiff as ad
-from autodiff import rootfinder as rf
+from rootfinder import rootfinder as rf
 ```

 Create our function: